Pawandeep16/DailyBlog/Readme.md

 **Date : 11-Feb-2022**
 ###  Installation of Frappe FrameWork on linux based System:
-For Installation I Followed the installation Guide at https://frappeframework.com/docs/v13/user/en/installation <br>
+For Installation I Followed the installation Guide at [Click TO Reach](https://frappeframework.com/docs/v13/user/en/installation) <br>
 For Frappe FrameWork we need some Pre-requistis i.e.
 - **Git**
 - **Python**